 The brain dump is great, isn’t it?
 Letting all of those thoughts out is really good for you.
 Now it’s time to explore them.
 When we are worried or confused about something, it’s good to explore that thing.
 The best way to do this is to interview it!

 Look at the brain dump and choose something first to explore.
 Maybe you wrote “argument with John” or “changing schools”.
 Now you can make these into questions and interview the thoughts!

 Why did I argue with John?
 How did it make me feel?
 How do I think he feels about it?

 What do I feel about changing schools next year?
 Why do I feel like that?

-Nobody can tell you what you should write about.
+Nobody can tell you what you should journal about.
 However, it is really useful to make time to reflect on good things as well as things that are worrying you.
 Sometimes we can focus a lot on what is going wrong for us, so let’s look at how we can focus on what’s going right!
 Try the following exercise for a good pick me up!
 Don’t worry if you can’t get all 100; the point is just to try and see how you feel.